-This is particularly true when it comes to new employees.
-People starting a first ever, or new job are at their most vulnerable to safety hazards.
-Research shows that workers under the age of 25 are more likely to be injured on the job in their first month on the job.
-These first time, and new team members are five times more likely to be hurt during this time.
+Training starts from the first minute of the first day of employment.
+There’s a reason for that: Research shows that workers under the age of 25 are more likely to be injured on the job in their first month on the job.
+These first time and new team members are five times more likely to be hurt during this phase.

 We know that these are good employees, eager to learn, and work hard.
-But they also find themselves in a very unfamiliar environment, and may not understand safety policies and procedures.
-They want to impress, so they may not speak up if they have a question about how to do something, they simply don’t know - what they don’t know.
+But they may be in a new environment.
+They may not understand safety policies and procedures for this job.
+They want to impress, so they may not speak up if they have a question.

 As a co-worker, you can recognize this fact and help guide these new team members.
 Don’t make the mistake of assuming that they know or have a full understanding of best safety practices on the job.